-But this is just a deficiency, and as mentioned above, all vitamin deficiencies - including magnesium deficiency - are fairly rare.
+But the symptoms above are related to a true magnesium deficiency, and as mentioned above, all vitamin deficiencies - including magnesium deficiency - are fairly rare.

 Yet there is more to it than that.
-While most people do not quality for acute deficiency (severely low magnesium that could be deadly), an incredible 40% to 80% of the population shows signs of chronic deficiency, which is when the levels of magnesium aren't severely low, but are lower than optimal for an extended period of time.
+While most people do not qualify for acute deficiency (severely low magnesium that could be deadly), an incredible 40% to 80% of the population shows signs of CHRONIC magnesium deficiency, which is when the levels of magnesium aren't severely low, but are lower than optimal for an extended period of time.

-The reason for this is that modern food production and processing practices have completely stripped most magnesium from modern diets.
-Despite how abundant the mineral is, there are millions upon millions of people - especially in developed countries - that are consistently deficient in this important mineral.
+The reason for this is that modern food production and processing have completely stripped most magnesium from modern diets.
+Despite how abundant the mineral is, there are millions upon millions of people - especially in developed countries, like the United States - that are consistently deficient in this important mineral.

 But That's Not All

 In addition to being deficient in magnesium from diet, there are other modern day behaviors that actually use up your stored magnesium as well.
-For example, alcohol - especially alcoholism - can use up any magnesium that you had in your body, leading to greater deficiency.
+For example, consuming alcohol seems to reduce the amount of stored magneisum in the body, which in turn means less magnesium and greater deficiency.